-- 17. (1) The conditions for the procurement of goods or services through formal written price quotations are as follows: - quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of Emthanjeni Local Municipality; - (b) quotations may be obtained from providers who are not listed, provided that such providers meet the listing criteria set out in paragraph 14(1) (b) and (c) of this Policy;
+- 17. (1) The conditions for the procurement of goods or services through formal written price quotations are as follows: - quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of Emthanjeni Local Municipality; - (b) quotations may be obtained from providers who are not listed, provided that such providers meet the listing criteria set out in paragraph 14(1) (b) and (c) of this Policy; - The revised PPPFA prescripts are applicable, eg. Point system and Status level verification certificates [score cards] must be applied in the adjudication process.
+Please refer to paragraph 19 [3] for more detail. - (c) offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (d) the accounting officer or chief financial officer must on a monthly basis be notified

-- (c) if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the Chief Financial Officer or an official designated by the Chief Financial Officer, and - (d) the CFO must record the names of the potential providers and their written quotations. - (2) A designated official referred to in subparagraph (1) (c) must within three days of the end of each month report to the Chief Financial Officer on any approvals given during that month by that official in terms of that subparagraph.
+- in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation; - (e) offers below R30 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (f) acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who's offer is according to - (g) specifications, has the ability to deliver and is compliant with all the other requirements and scored the highest points.
+Minimum requirements for proper record keeping must be complied with. - (h) if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the Chief Financial Officer or an official designated by the Chief Financial Officer, and - (i) the CFO must record the names of the potential providers and their written quotations. - (2) A designated official referred to in subparagraph (1) (c) must within three days of the end of each month report to the Chief Financial Officer on any approvals given during that month by that official in terms of that sub-paragraph.